mylinuxforwork/hyprland-settings/README.md

-# ML4W Hyprland Settings 1.0 BETA 1
+# ML4W Hyprland Settings 1.0 RC1

 This applications supports you to customize your Hyprland installation.
 You can overwrite the existing configuration with custom values without adding complex configuration files.